JonasOpsahl/dat250_exp/reports/dat250-expass6.md

 After successfully integrating the Kafka producer and consumer, I observed a noticeable processing delay when casting votes.
 My initial hypothesis was that this latency was caused by a single consumer having to switch between different Kafka topics, as the delay was most obvious when voting on different polls sequentially.

 However, this theory was disproven when I realized the same delay occurred when voting for different options within the same poll (which have the same topic).
-This pointed to a different root cause.
+This pointed to a different cause.

 The actual issue stems from the architectural shift from a synchronous to an asynchronous model.
 And is quite obvious after thinking twice about it.
 By introducing Kafka, the REST API no longer waits for the database transaction to complete.
 It hands the message to the broker and immediately returns a success response.
 This change exposed two underlying challenges: